top of page

 Freedom fighters¹, they say

-seeding justice along all the way
+sowing justice all along the way

-where they find injustice, sorrow, dismay.
+wherever they find injustice, sorrow, dismay.

 Small thought in the beginning